-Of specific significance to these guidelines, we note that the ethnic group with the highest proportion of people subject to a special patient order is Māori (54 percent in 2020).
-In 2020, Māori represented the highest proportion of both extended forensic care (43 percent) and short-term forensic care (60 percent) special patients.
+Of specific significance to these guidelines, we note that the ethnic group with the highest proportion of people subject to a special patient order is Māori (54.2% in 2021/22) (Ministry of Health 2023b).
+In 2021/22, Māori represented the highest proportion of both extended forensic care (45.3%) and short-term forensic care (59.2%) special patients.